RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Sandia Nazar
+Name: khadija
-Registration Number: BSNU25101010
+Registration Number: BSNU25101048

 This repository is created as part of Lab Activity #1.